tcosmo/coreli/README.md

 If you want to play with the notebooks presented in `examples` (as you are very encouraged to do), please copy them in the folder `examples_safe` before doing anything and run those copied notebooks instead.

-Indeed, the folder `examples_safe` is not under version control hence, you won't encounter annoying problems when you pull future versions of coreli.
+Indeed, the folder `examples_safe` is not under version control hence, you won't encounter annoying problems related to what you may have done in the notebooks when you pull future versions of coreli.

 # Doc